Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Need to Relax the One-Way Sharing Rule

-Relying on fluid considerations, we now demonstrate why the one-way sharing rule is not adequate to the current time-varying settings.
-As mentioned in \S \ref{secFQR-T} above, the system can be slow to respond to switching overloads if the one-way sharing is employed.
-The simple fluid analysis suggests that having release thresholds eliminates fixes that problem.
+Relying on the fluid approximation, we now demonstrate why the one-way sharing rule impedes recovery after the overload incident is over.
+The simple fluid analysis suggests that release thresholds provide a good remedy, and helps indicate how they should be chosen.